thu-tram/mangg-may-tinh/transport/cc-implementation.md

 ## Event-Driven Updates

-In our conceptual model, our goal is to adjust the rate/window once per ``iteration,'' but we haven't formalized how to measure each iteration.
+In our conceptual model, our goal is to adjust the rate/window once per "iteration," but we haven't formalized how to measure each iteration.
 We can roughly define each iteration as one RTT, but the RTT itself is a dynamically changing value that we can't accurately measure.

 In order to update the window size in a more predictable, measurable way, we can consider the various events that the existing TCP implementation responds to, and update the window each time one of these events occurs.
 These are called **event-driven updates**.